Why the Gym Feels So Intimidating (And How I Got Over It)

 How My Mindset Changed

-The gym stopped being about lifting weights.
-It started being about lifting myself out of my own head.
+It became about lifting myself out of my own head.

 “When you’re looking at something from the big picture, it can be so scary and overwhelming.
 But if you take it one movement at a time, it becomes manageable.”